nxskok/seaiceR/README.md

 Don’t be afraid to run several times until you have output that looks nice.
 R can take it.
 (There is some repetitiveness in the calculation anyway).

+oh, and I need to include time trend graphs as well.